raspberrypilearning/blockscad-pendant/en/step_1.md

 ### What you will make

-The finished keyring looks like this:
+The finished pendant looks like this:

 ![screenshot](images/pendant-finished.png)